awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-python.md

 After you create a campaign, you can use it to get recommendations\.
 For a code sample, see [GetRecommendations](getting-real-time-recommendations.md#recommendations)\.

-## \(Optional\) Explore the Amazon Personalize APIs with a Jupyter \(iPython\) Notebook<a name="gs-jupyter-notebook"></a>
+## Getting Started Using Amazon Personalize APIs with Jupyter \(iPython\) Notebooks<a name="gs-jupyter-notebook"></a>

-We provide a Jupyter \(iPython\) notebook to help you explore the Amazon Personalize APIs\.
-With one exception, the Jupyter notebook has the same prerequisites as the Python examples in this guide\.
-The notebook uses different source data and you don't need to do the prerequisite step [Create the Training Data](getting-started.md#gs-upload-to-bucket)\.

-To get the Jupyter notebook, clone or download the [personalize\_sample\_notebook\.ipynb](https://github.com/aws-samples/amazon-personalize-samples/blob/master/personalize_sample_notebook.ipynb) notebook from the [Amazon Personalize Samples](https://github.com/aws-samples/amazon-personalize-samples) repository\.
+ To get started using Amazon Personalize using Jupyter notebooks, clone or download a series of notebooks found in the [getting\_started](https://github.com/aws-samples/amazon-personalize-samples/tree/master/getting_started) folder of the [Amazon Personalize Samples](https://github.com/aws-samples/amazon-personalize-samples) repository\.
+The notebooks walk you through importing training data, creating a solution, creating a campaign, and getting recommendations using Amazon Personalize\.

+**Note**
+ Before starting with the notebooks, make sure to build your environment following the steps in the [README\.md](https://github.com/aws-samples/amazon-personalize-samples/blob/master/getting_started/README.md)